tecki/ebpfcat/ebpfcat/ebpf.rst

 Once a variable is declared, it can be used very close to normal Python syntax.
 Standard arithmetic works, like ``self.distance = self.speed * self.time``,
 given that all are declared variables.
-Note that you cannot use usual Python variables, as accessing them does not generate any EBPF code.
+Note that you cannot use usual Python variables, as accessing them does not generate any eBPF code.
 Use local variables for that.

 Local variables
 ~~~~~~~~~~~~~~~

-local variables are seen only by one EBPF program, they cannot be seen by
+local variables are seen only by one eBPF program, they cannot be seen by
 other programs or user space.
 They are declared in the class body like this::

     class Program(XDP):